Module 5: Analyzing and segmenting feedback

 Placing Trends into folders is very handy, particularly as a list of Trends gets longer and longer.
 Folders can be created by any user—Limited, Standard, and Admin.

 Tags are the last major filter we need to address.
 Tags can help you quickly segment responses into categories.
-They can be added well after results have started coming in, which gives them a flexibility that even properties don’t have.
-Tags also give us a great chance to revisit four interrelated features that are also important in Module 6.
+They can be added well after results have started coming in, which gives them a flexibility that trends and properties don’t have.
+Tags also give us a chance to review four interrelated features that are important in Module 6:

-Choosing the Timestamp [#2] opens the Permalink page, which showcases a single response.
+2. Choosing tile itself [#2] opens the Permalink page, which showcases a single response.
 Permalink pages can be shared by copying and pasting the associated “permanent” URL atop the browser.
 (Clever name, right?)

-Hitting the Additional Questions icon [#3] reveals all of the responses to a survey’s Additional Questions.
+3. Hitting the Additional Questions icon [#3] reveals all of the responses to a survey’s Additional Questions

-Clicking the red x [#4] on any Tag removes it from that comment, and typing in a new tag in this spot adds it to that response.
+4. Clicking the red x [#4] on any Tag removes it from that comment.
+Typing in a new tag in this spot adds it to the response

 You will never know from whom it came (unless, of course you ask for that information to be entered voluntarily in an Additional Question).
 Not even our talented Concierge team can ever figure out who this person is!

-4. Continue adding as many Tags as you like (such as the word testimonial)
+Continue adding as many Tags as you like (such as the word testimonial).

-5. Remove Tags by hovering over the keyword and clicking the red X (This action only removes the tag from this Comment tile.
-A global deletion can only happen on the Tags page)
+Remove Tags by hovering over the keyword and clicking the red X (This action only removes the tag from this Response tile.)

 Thanks for tagging along for another Admin Certification module.
-We learned about: Adjustments on the Dashboard, interpreting your results, creating, deleting, and organizing Trends, and accumulating, deleting, renaming, and merging Tags.
-We’ll see you soon for the next module!
+We’ll see you soon for the next one!

 Back to top